stephenredfield/InstructorResources/ProctoredExams.md

 #### Suspected Academic Misconduct or Exam Rule Violation

 When a proctor suspects academic misconduct, they report it to our eCampus Testing coordinator.
 The coordinator will review the case and email you with their thoughts.
 It is strongly recommended to request the recorded session so you can review it yourself and make a determination.
 If you do believe the student violated the rules of the exam, [Submit a Academic Misconduct report](https://cm.maxient.com/reportingform.php?OregonStateUniv&layout_id=6).
-You can read more about the student code of conduct [HERE](https://studentlife.oregonstate.edu/studentconduct/academicmisconduct-faculty).
+You can read more about the student code of conduct [HERE](https://studentlife.oregonstate.edu/studentconduct/academicmisconduct-faculty) or check the page on it [HERE](AcademicMisconduct.html).

 ### Life Emergency